thomasarmel/rollback_car_attack_proverif/README.md

 #### Prebuilt binary

 Alternatively, I pre-compiled a static binary for Linux on amd64 architecture, available on the [release page of the repository](https://github.com/thomasarmel/rollback_car_attack_proverif/releases/tag/proverif_static).
+There is also the executable for Windows.

 Make sure to add execution permission to the downloaded the executable: